MyScript/MyScriptJS/README.md

 :warning: Master refers to 4.0.x versions of the lib.
 Consider branch 1.2.x for previous versions of MyScriptJS.

-Instructions to build the project are given in [SETUP.md](SETUP.md) file.
+Instructions to help you build the project are available in [SETUP.md](SETUP.md) file.

 ## Getting support